By Martin Yate

 Your new profession-centered e-mail address needs to act as a headline that speaks to your professional identity; for example, SystemAnalyst@gmail.com or TopAccountant@gmail.com.
 Addresses like these not only tell the recipient who is calling, but even offer some idea of what the communication is about.

-When names like TopAccountant@yahoo.com are already taken, you will be encouraged to accept something like firstname.lastname@example.org, but don't settle for a series of random numbers just yet - you can do better.
+When names like TopAccountant@gmail.com are already taken, you will be encouraged to accept something like email@example.com, but don't settle for a series of random numbers, your age, or the year of your birth just yet (using your birth year tells your age!).

 E-mail addresses like these offer useful information to an employer in your local target market, but won't detract from your message when read by someone outside of that market.